- Therapy can be affordable — try sliding-scale clinics, university training clinics, Medi‑Cal, or low-cost online platforms.

 According to research, 80% of men don't know what to look for in a therapist.
 Another 73% believe they need to solve their own problems.
 Both structural barriers like cost and attitudinal barriers like these beliefs suggest that mental health services need to adapt to how men think about help-seeking.

 Difficulty getting time off from work, cost of care and concerns about confidentiality top the list.
 Many men also struggle with societal stigma that talking about feelings is a sign of weakness.
-Finding male role models who speak openly about mental health?
+Finding male role models who speak openly about men’s mental health?
 That's even harder.

 But things are shifting.
 Millennials and Gen Z men seek therapy at higher rates than previous generations.
 Men increasingly discuss their mental health on social media and encourage others to do the same.
 Viewing therapy as a practical solution rather than admitting defeat can shift how you approach mental health support.